ml-explore/mlx-examples/phi2/README.md

 # Phi-2

 Phi-2 is a 2.7B parameter model released by Microsoft[^1] and trained on a mixture of GPT-4 outputs and clean web-text.
-Its performance rivals much, much stronger models.
+Its performance rivals much larger models.

+Phi-2 efficiently runs on an Apple silicon device with 8 GB memory in 16-bit precision.

 ## Setup